ChenHsieh/dna2oiia/README.md

 ## 🎶 Audio Source Attribution

-The **"Oiia"** sound used in this project was sourced from the following YouTube video:
+The **"oiia"** sound used in this project was sourced from the following YouTube video:

 [🔗 Original Video on YouTube](https://www.youtube.com/watch?v=1oKZFGLn02g)